 - A small copse of trees becomes an enchanted forest; dusty old rugs turn into magic carpets.

 And then adulthood comes along and spoils everything.
 We put away our childish things and get on with the “serious” business of life (which for most people does not involve anything like writing a novel).

-child feels in his expanding world.
-Many of us keep this responsiveness well into adolescence; very few mature men and women are fortunate enough to preserve it in their routine lives.”
+The genius keeps all his days the vividness and intensity of interest that a sensitive child feels in his expanding world.
+Many of us keep this responsiveness well into adolescence; very few mature men and women are fortunate enough to preserve it in their routine lives.